Trump imposes major sanctions on Russian oligarchs, officials, companies

 Tensions between the U.S. and Russia have soared in recent days after the United States and the European Union announced the expulsion of dozens of Russian diplomats in response to the poisoning of ex-Russian spy Sergei Skripal on British soil, allegedly orchestrated by the Kremlin.

-The U.S. expelled 60 Russian diplomats, identified by officials as intelligence officers, and closed Russia's Seattle consulate.
-In response, Russia expelled 60 American diplomats and closed the U.S. consulate in St. Petersburg.
+The U.S. tossed 60 Russian diplomats, identified by officials as intelligence officers, and closed Russia's Seattle consulate.
+In response, Russia sent 60 American diplomats packing and shuttered the U.S. consulate in St. Petersburg.

 The senior administration official, who requested anonymity, said Friday's action is not a direct response to the expulsion of U.S. diplomats or the attack in the United Kingdom.